 Origin of Apples

-Apples were common across the Northern Hemisphere with the first trees originating from an area between the Caspian and Black Sea.
+Apples were common across the Northern Hemisphere originating from around Central Asia and areas near the Caspian and Black Sea.
 Humans began domesticating apples near the Tien Shan mountains in Central Asia somewhere around 10,000 years ago.
-Our domesticated apple was likely bred from the crabapple, the species Malus sieversii, which grew around the foothills.
+Our domesticated apple was likely bred from a wild apple, the species Malus sieversii, which grew around the foothills.

 Apples that resembled the ones we eat today were spread along the Silk Road trade routes of that region.
 They were likely traded as fruit, but trees also sprung up from the droppings of animals used as labor.
 As the Tien Shan apples spread, they were bred with local varieties, forming even newer apples.
 Just to be clear here.
 Animals were fed crabapples from one region, pooped em out in another zipcode.